Appeals against refusal of planning permission, or 'non-determination' of an application

 The Inspectorate is independent from Brighton & Hove City Council.
 You can see a database of appeals on their website.
 Their website has appeal forms, or you can appeal online through the Planning Portal.
 There will be more information in your decision letter.

 You can appeal against:

-- a decision not being made within eight weeks of us receiving a valid application - this is known as a deemed refusal.
-We advise you to contact the case officer before you appeal on these grounds.
+- a decision not being made within 8 weeks of us receiving a valid application - this is known as a 'deemed refusal' and we advise you to contact the case officer before you appeal on these grounds

 If you need professional help

 The Development Control service is here to advise you.
 If your project is complex, controversial or requires particular expertise, you may want a professional to act for you.